Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Experimental Results

-The LDD sequences suppress not only logical errors but physical errors as well.
-To see this, consider, e.g., the LXX sequence [\cref{fig:schematic}(d)].
+As explained in the discussion following \cref{lem:2} and in \cref{sec:illustr}, the NDD sequences suppress not only logical errors but physical errors as well.
+To see this, consider, e.g., the RNXX sequence [\cref{fig:schematic}(d)].
 As described in \cref{sec:logZerr}, reading the pulse sequence vertically, each time step of this sequence operates in the logical subspace as $\overline{XX}$.
-Simultaneously, reading the sequence horizontally over a complete round of LDD, all four physical qubits undergo the physical XX sequence (i.e., $X-\tau-X-\tau$), which suppresses the set of physical errors $\{Y_i, Z_i\}_{i=1}^4$.
-Similarly, for the RLXY4 sequence [\cref{fig:schematic}(e)], each physical qubit undergoes UR$_4$. which robustly~\cite{Genov2017PRL} suppresses the sets of physical errors $\{Y_i, Z_i\}_{i=1,3}$ (due to the $X\tilde{X}\tilde{X}X$ sequence) and $\{X_i, Z_i\}_{i=2,4}$ (due to the $Y\tilde{Y}\tilde{Y}Y$ sequence).
+Simultaneously, reading the sequence horizontally over a complete round of NDD, all four physical qubits undergo the physical XX sequence (i.e., $X-\tau-X-\tau$), which suppresses the set of physical errors $\{Y_i, Z_i\}_{i=1}^4$.
+Similarly, for the RNXY4 sequence [\cref{fig:schematic}(e)], each physical qubit undergoes UR$_4$. which robustly~\cite{Genov2017PRL} suppresses the sets of physical errors $\{Y_i, Z_i\}_{i=1,3}$ (due to the $X\tilde{X}\tilde{X}X$ sequence) and $\{X_i, Z_i\}_{i=2,4}$ (due to the $Y\tilde{Y}\tilde{Y}Y$ sequence).

-One way to gauge the impact of this suppression of physical errors is shown in \cref{fig:res-4}, which displays the percentage of discarded data per circuit as a result of postselection over $55\mu$s (out of $4000$ shots), comparing No DD to RLXY4 for the two logical Bell states $\ket{\Phi_+}$ and $\ket{\Psi_+}$.
+One way to gauge the impact of this suppression of physical errors is shown in \cref{fig:res-4}, which displays the percentage of discarded data per circuit as a result of postselection over $55\mu$s (out of $4000$ shots), comparing No DD to RNXY4 for the two logical Bell states $\ket{\Phi_+}$ and $\ket{\Psi_+}$.
 The results are obtained through bootstrapping across the ten sets of four qubits used in these experiments.
-Significantly less data are discarded with RLXY4 than without DD.
-Since discarded data correspond to the detection of physical errors, this means that LDD not only enhances the fidelity of logical Bell states by suppressing logical errors, but also reduces the occurrence of physical errors.
+Significantly less data is discarded with RNXY4 than without DD.
+Since discarded data corresponds to the detection of physical errors, this means that NDD not only enhances the fidelity of logical Bell states by suppressing logical errors, but also reduces the occurrence of physical errors.